-- Unstiff.
+Unstiff.
 It helps to facilitate a consistent and safe handling of the robots for remote competition.
 During any state, if all head buttons are pressed at least one second, the robot should move to a safe seated/crouched position and unstiffen all joints.
 So while in the unstiff state the robot is not allowed to move in any fashion!
 After booting, the robots are in their unstiff state.
-Pressing the chest button once while in the unstiffen_unstiff state, permits the robot to stiffen its joints and return to the initial state, or a state as indicated by GameController. - Initial.
+Pressing the chest button once while in the unstiff state, permits the robot to stiffen its joints and return to the initial state, or a state as indicated by GameController.

+Initial.
 The robots are not allowed to be moving in any fashion besides initially standing up.
 Shortly pressing the chest button will switch the robot to the penalized state.

-- Ready.
-In this state, the robots walk to their legal positions for Kick-Off kick-off (see Section 3.6) or a Penalty Kick penalty kick (see Section 3.9)).
-They remain in this state, until the head referee decides that there is no significant progress, up to a maximum of 45 s for a Kick-off and for a Penalty Kickkick-off and 30 s for a penalty kick.
+Ready.
+In this state, the robots walk to their legal positions for kick-off (see Section 3.6) or a penalty kick (see Section 3.9).
+They remain in this state, until the head referee decides that there is no significant progress, up to a maximum of 45 s for a kick-off and 30 s for a penalty kick.
 The GameController can activate sub-states for kick-off and penalty kicks.

-This state is not available if only the button interface is implemented. - Set.
-In this state, the robots stop and wait for Kick-Off kick-off (see Section 3.6) or a Penalty Kick penalty kick (see Section 3.9)).
+Set.
+In this state, the robots stop and wait for kick-off (see Section 3.6) or a penalty kick (see Section 3.9).
 Illegally positioned robots are penalized and placed on the side of the field.
 Robots are allowed to move their heads and arms or get up if fallen before the game (re)starts, but they are not otherwise allowed to move their legs or locomote in any fashion.
 If a robot cannot get up, fallen robot is called (see Section 4.6).
 The penalty time counter is frozen during this state.
 Note that all penalized robots are left in place (on the side of the field, or in-place for motion in set) and must wait to get unpenalized.
 The GameController can activate sub-states for kick-off and penalty kicks.

-This state is not available if only the button interface is implemented. - Playing.
+Playing.
 In the playing state, the robots are playing soccer.
 Shortly pressing the chest button will switch the robot to the penalized state.
-During the playing state, the GameController can activate the sub-states for free kicks (see Section 3.8). - Penalized.
+During the playing state, the GameController can activate the sub-states for free kicks (see Section 3.8).

+Penalized.
 A robot is in this state when it has been penalized.
-It is not allowed to move in any fashion, this includes stopping the headturningThe only allowed movement is standing up after falling.
+The only allowed movement is standing up after falling.
 Any other movement (including turning the head) is disallowed.
-Shortly pressing the chest button will switch the robot back to the playing state. - Finished.
+Shortly pressing the chest button will switch the robot back to the playing state.

+Finished.
 This state is reached when a half is finished.

-The robots then have to sit down. - Calibration.
+Calibration.
 This state denotes the robot is acting with automatic calibration.
 This state may only be entered from initial by first pressing the front head button concluded by the chest button, for at least one second by the referees.